-Most people know that rat poison is dangerous for dogs, but not everyone understands that even a small amount of rat poison can kill a dog.
-Unfortunately, dogs frequently ingest rat poison.
-The taste of rodenticides is appealing to dogs, so it's crucial to prevent your pet from coming into contact with it.
+You may already know that rat poison is dangerous for dogs, but not everyone understands that even a small amount of rat poison can kill a dog.
+Unfortunately, it is relatively common dogs for dogs to ingest rat poison.
+The taste of rodenticide is appealing to dogs, so it's crucial to prevent your pet from coming into contact with it.

-Most rodenticides have a grain or sugar base, making them taste good to rodents as well as dogs.
-They often come in pellets, blocks, granules or liquids.
-They may be any color but are commonly teal, blue, green or pink.
+Most rodenticides have a grain or sugar base, making them taste good to rodents as well as dogs, cats, and other animals.
+They often come in pellets, blocks, granules, or liquids.
+Rat poison may be any color but is commonly teal, blue, green, or pink.

-The color and shape of the rat poison will nor help you determine the active ingredient (poison type) used.
-The only way to be certain which chemical rat poison contains is to read the packaging.
+The color and shape of rat poison cannot help you determine the active ingredient (poison type) used.
+The only way to be certain which chemical is in the rat poison is to read the packaging.

 There are several types of rodenticides on the market.
 Each has different toxic effects and treatments.

-- Anticoagulants: The packaging may list the active ingredient as be brodifacoum, bromadiolone, chlorophacinone, diphacinone, warfarin or another chemical.
+Anticoagulants include products with an active ingredient such as brodifacoum, bromadiolone, chlorophacinone, diphacinone, warfarin, or another chemical.
 These rodenticides are the most common type ingested by dogs.
-They kill by interfering with the body's ability to recycle vitamin K, an essential part of clotting.
-Internal bleeding occurs throughout the body, eventually killing the animal.
+They kill by interfering with the body's ability to recycle vitamin K, which is an essential part of blood clotting.
+After ingestion, internal bleeding occurs throughout the body and will eventually kill the animal.
 It may take two to seven days for the effects of this poison to appear.

 What to Do If Your Dog Eats Rat Poison

-If you suspect that your dog has consumed rat poison, call a veterinary clinic immediately.
-In most cases, you will need to get your dog to the vet clinic right away.
+If you suspect that your dog has consumed rat poison, contact the nearest open veterinary facility immediately.
+In most cases, you will need to get your dog to the veterinarian right away.
 If the poison was recently ingested, your vet will likely induce vomiting.
 Do not induce vomiting at home unless instructed to do so by your vet.

-Before heading to the vet's office, try to gather the following things:
+Before heading to the veterinarian's office, gather the following items, if available: